SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 You'll find most of the terms familiar from Domain-Driven Design, CQRS, Event Sourcing or Enterprise Integration patterns.
 <br><br>
-We give brief descriptions for those who are new to these concepts and tell how they are implemented in our framework.
+We give brief descriptions for those who are new to these concepts and to tell how they are implemented in our framework.
 Terms extending the industry-set terminology are designated as such.</p>